open-contracting-extensions/ocds_contract_signatories_extension/README.md

 ## Example

-The following JSON snippet models a contracting process where there is an additional signatory to the contract beyond those defined in the `buyer` and `awards.suppliers` fields.
+A contract with a third signatory, in addition to the buyer and supplier:

 ```json
 {